$ cd fundamentals-of-devops

 Serverless orchestration is an immutable infrastructure approach where you deploy and manage functions without having to think about servers at all. |

-There are a few key points that are easy to miss that make serverless with the FaaS model stand out from all the other orchestration options:
+There are a few key points that are easy to miss that make the FaaS model stand out from all the other orchestration options:

 The goal of serverless is that you don’t have to think about the hardware at all.
 If your trigger goes off 1,000 times per second or once per year, it’s completely up to the serverless provider to manage the servers, clusters, auto scaling, and auto healing that are necessary to handle that load.